 The basic steps in the creation of the map were:

 The resulting map is intentionally free of Crown or other third party copyright.
 Paul Hardy grants free use of this map for non-commercial purposes which benefit the village of Comberton, provided that the copyright note and a link to this page is retained.
 For any commercial use, contact Paul Hardy, 15 Kentings, Comberton, CAMBRIDGE, CB23 7DT, paul at paulhardy dot net.
 Corrections of errors and ommissions are welcomed.

-The current version is A3 landscape format, and includes two images from the village sign, courtesy of Mark Bennet.
-These images are available separately as Obverse and Inverse Tiff files.
+The current version is A3 landscape format, and includes two images from the village sign (photography by Paul Hardy).

 Local accuracy is around 10 metres.
 The coordinate system is British National Grid (lower left of map is TL3755), with grid spacing of 500m.
 This map is provided 'as is', based on best effort with limited resources and is not definitive.
 If you want a definitive map, go to Ordnance Survey!